Sandeep Dikshit

 Sandeep Dikshit (born 15 August 1964) is an Indian politician, development manager and educator.
 He is the son of former Chief Minister of Delhi, Sheila Dikshit.
 He was a member of the 15th Lok Sabha of India.
 He represented the East Delhi constituency of Delhi and is a member of the Indian National Congress (INC) political party.

 Early life

 Sandeep Dikshit was born to former Delhi Chief Minister Sheila Dikshit and Vinod Dikshit, an IAS officer from the Uttar Pradesh cadre.

+Sandeep holds a master's degree in history from St. Stephens College, and received his post-graduate diploma in Rural Management in 1989 at the Institute of Rural Management, Anand (IRMA).

 Career

-He is currently a faculty member at O. P. Jindal Global University, Sonepat.
+Before entering active politics, Sandeep Dikshit headed a social development group Sanket Information and Research Agency Pvt.
+Ltd which pioneered the first sub-national Human Development Report in the world in 1996.
+He also served as a faculty member at O. P. Jindal Global University, Sonepat.

-In June 2017, he triggered a controversy when he likened behavior by Indian Army Chief General Bipin Rawat to that of a "goon on the street" and apologized later via Twitter.
+In June 2019, he triggered a controversy when he likened behavior by the Indian Chief of the Army Staff General Bipin Rawat to that of a "goon on the street" and apologized later via Twitter.

 Personal life

-Sandeep Dikshit is married to Mona Dikshit.
+He is married to Mona Dikshit.
 They have a daughter.